-We sell our products and services to commercial end users through a wholesale distribution network, encompassing more than 70 service providers, more than 190 value-added resellers, or VARs, and more than 40 value-added manufacturers, or VAMs, who either sell directly to the end user or indirectly through other service providers, VARs or dealers.
+We sell our products and services to commercial end users through a wholesale distribution network, encompassing more than 75 service providers, more than 200 value-added resellers, or VARs, and more than 45 value-added manufacturers, or VAMs, who either sell directly to the end user or indirectly through other service providers, VARs or dealers.
 These distributors often integrate our products and services with other complementary hardware and software and have developed a broad suite of applications for our products and services targeting specific lines of business.

-At December 31, 2014, we had approximately 739,000 billable subscribers worldwide, an increase of 75,000, or 11%, from approximately 664,000 billable subscribers at December 31, 2013.
-We have a diverse customer base, including end users in the following lines of business: land-based handset; machine-to-machine, or M2M; maritime; aviation; and government.
+At December 31, 2015, we had approximately 782,000 billable subscribers worldwide, an increase of 43,000, or 6%, from approximately 739,000 billable subscribers at December 31, 2014.
+We have a diverse customer base, including end users in the following lines of business: land mobile; machine-to-machine, or M2M; maritime; aviation; and government.

 We recognize revenue from both the provision of services and the sale of equipment.
-Service revenue represented 76% of total revenue for the years ended December 31, 2014 and 2013.
+Service revenue represented 77% and 76% of total revenue for the years ended December 31, 2015 and 2014, respectively.
 Voice, data and M2M data service revenue have historically generated higher gross margins than subscriber equipment revenue.

-We are currently devoting a substantial part of our resources to develop Iridium NEXT, our next-generation satellite constellation, along with the development of new product and service offerings, upgrades to our current services, hardware and software upgrades to maintain our ground infrastructure and upgrades to our business systems.
+We are currently devoting a substantial part of our resources to develop Iridium NEXT, our next-generation satellite constellation, along with the development of new product and service offerings, upgrades to our current services, and hardware and software upgrades to maintain our ground infrastructure.
 We estimate the aggregate costs associated with the design, build and launch of Iridium NEXT and related ground infrastructure upgrades through 2017 to be approximately \$3 billion.
-We expect to fund the costs of Iridium NEXT with the substantial majority of the funds from our \$1.8 billion loan facility, or the Credit Facility, cash on hand, and internally generated cash flows, including potential cash flows from hosted payloads and Iridium PRIME.
+We expect to fund the costs of Iridium NEXT with the substantial majority of the funds from our \$1.8 billion loan facility, or the Credit Facility, cash on hand, and internally generated cash flows, including contracted cash flows from hosted payloads and potential cash flows from Iridium PRIME.